arpcard/rgi/README.rst

 **This is an unpublished algorithm undergoing beta-testing.**

-You must `Load CARD Reference Data`_ for these commands to work.
-These examples use a local database, exclude "--local" flag to use a system wide reference database.
-Examples also use the pre-compiled 61 bp k-mers available at the CARD website's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ download.

 As outlined above, CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ and `Prevalence Data <https://card.mcmaster.ca/prevalence>`_ provide a data set of AMR alleles and their distribution among pathogens and plasmids.
 CARD's k-mer classifiers sub-sample these sequences to identify k-mers that are uniquely found within AMR alleles of individual pathogen species, pathogen genera, pathogen-restricted plasmids, or promiscuous plasmids.
 The default k-mer length is 61 bp (based on unpublished analyses), available as downloadable, pre-compiled k-mer sets at the CARD website.

 CARD's k-mer classifiers assume the data submitted for analysis has been predicted to encode AMR genes, via RGI or another AMR bioinformatic tool.
 The k-mer data set was generated from and is intended exclusively for AMR sequence space.
-To be considered for a taxonomic prediction, individual sequences (e.g. FASTA, RGI predicted ORF, metagenomic read) must pass the *--minimum* coverage value (default of 10, i.e. the number of k-mers in a sequence that that need to match a single category, for both taxonomic and genomic classifications, in order for a classification to be made for that sequence).
+To be considered for a taxonomic prediction, individual sequences (e.g. FASTA, RGI predicted ORF, metagenomic read) must pass the *--minimum* coverage value (default of 10, i.e. the number of k-mers in a sequence that need to match a single category, for both taxonomic and genomic classifications, in order for a classification to be made for that sequence).
 Subsequent classification is based on the following logic tree:

 .. image:: images/kmerlogic.jpg